dprint/dprint/website/config.md

 ## Extending a Different Configuration File

 You may extend other configuration files by specifying an `extends` property.
-This may be a file path or URL.
+This may be a file path, URL, or relative path (remote configuration may extend other configuration files via a relative path).

 <!-- dprint-ignore -->

 ```json
 {
   "extends": "https://dprint.dev/path/to/config/file.v1.json",